-While spider veins are more likely to appear after the age of 50, especially in women, plenty of 20-somethings can notice these web-like veins on their legs or face.
-Having broken blood vessels at such a young age can be alarming.
-Here, we look at the factors and treatment options for premature spider veins.
+Spider veins are more likely to appear after the age of 50, but plenty of 20-somethings can notice these web-like veins on their legs and face.
+But broken blood vessels at such a young age can be alarming!

 WHY SPIDER VEINS FORM